leonardcser/code-llm/README.md

 The tokenizer is an extra module, it implements BPE (byte-pair-encoding) training and encoding/decoding.

-A python binding is avaiable as well as the options to compile the executables:
+A python binding is available as well as the options to compile the executables:

 ```bash
 cmake -S tokenizer -B tokenizer/build -DCMAKE_BUILD_TYPE=Release && cmake --build tokenizer/build -j$(nproc)